-The PaperBoats is an international partnership platform for theatre-makers invested in co-creating meticulously crafted performance events for children, which inspire their arts engagement.
+The PaperBoats is a partnership platform for theatre-makers creating meticulously crafted performances for children.
 The platform was conceived and founded by Dave Brown in 2016 after 20 years as Artistic Director of Patch Theatre Company.
-The 7 Creative Principles and other ideas underpinning work of The PaperBoats is outlined in a separate website: thepaperboats.com

-THE FIRST FOUR YEAR PHASE of The PaperBoats theatre-making activity (2016-2020), was prompted by a simple animating idea ~ explore TWO in any which way.
+THE PRE-COVID PHASE of The PaperBoats theatre-making activity (2016-2020), was prompted by a simple animating idea ~ explore TWO in every which-way.

 Especially on Birthdays ~ A poetic visual theatre work for 3-8 year olds about a pair of twins and a 6th birthday one of them doesn’t want to have.
-This visual narrative about sameness and difference was directed by Dave Brown and co-created by many artists in Adelaide, South Australia and abroad.
+This visual narrative about sameness and difference was directed by Dave Brown and co-created by many artists in Adelaide, South Australia, in Austin, Texas and LA in the US and in Singapore.

 “I was so captivated by the beauty and energy of Especially on Birthdays.